pardunmeplz/Neuron/readme.md

 # Neuron

-A basic Markdown note taker / text editor based on python.
+A basic, open-source markdown note taker / text editor based on python & Tkinter

+~ work in progress

-> PS the name is just random AF, nothing to do with any features i plan to implement, I just felt like naming it this
+> PS the name is just random AF, nothing to do with any features, I just felt like naming it this

 ## Shortcuts

 - Ctrl + left to hide editor
 - Ctrl + right to show editor
-- Ctrl + left_click display to show in editor
+- Ctrl + left_click a line in display to show in editor
+- Ctrl + s to save changes to file

+## Done

+- basic text editing and display
+- reading and writing local MD files
+- syntax highlight in editor
+- Currently recognized tags
+  - h1
+  - h2
+  - h3
+  - bold
+  - Italics
+  - Hyperlink
+- Rendering display for above tags done

+## Theme Customization

+The theme of the program is controled by the `styles` file with a `python dictionary` that describes the theme.
+You can control the colors, fonts and text sizes of the entire program by replacing the default styles dictionary by your own custom one.

-## To do
+## Pending

 - Text editor widget
-  - editing done
-  - syntax highlight done
+  - add line numbering
+  - add undo - redo stack
+  - add menus to title bar
+  - persistance to reopen a previously opened file
-- Display Widget ( displaying markdown formatted)
+- Display Widget
-  - h1, h2, h3 , bold, italics are implemented
-  - cleaning tags done
+  - add support for more tags

 - PDF export
 - HTML Export (control style with CSS)
-- Save and load MD files locally
-  - done
 - Connect to google drive (maybe more cloud providers later if i feel like it)
 - Tree view of files in the notes folder
-- Maybe customizable themes